The MD Transportation Authority (MDTA) offers the following travel tips for the fall season:

 - For all toll rates, use our online Toll Rate Calculator.

 - Hungry?
 Need to rest or fuel up?
-Stop by the Maryland or Chesapeake House Travel Plazas along I-95 in northeast Maryland.
+Stop by the Maryland or Chesapeake House Travel Plazas along I-95 in Maryland.

 For your safety and the safety of other motorists and emergency personnel: